View Edmonton Bike Corral Map in a larger map

 How to correctly lock your bicycle:

-- Ensure that you lock your frame and wheels securely to the bicycle rack.
+- Ensure that you lock your frame and wheels securely to the bicycle rack, sign post or parking meter.

-- Remember to secure any easily removable parts (seat, lights, front wheel, etc.).
+- Remember to secure any easily removable parts like seat, lights and front wheel.

 13th Floor, Century Place